rpede/tutorial-react-ci/README.md

 | `2`    | Minor release | Backward compatible new features          |
 | `1`    | Patch release | Backward compatible bug fixes             |

-Dependencies are often specified as `^1.1.0`, meaning latest release without breaking changes that are equal to or newer than the specified version.
+Dependencies are often specified as `^3.2.1`, meaning latest release without breaking changes that are equal to or newer than the specified version.
+The resolved version could be `3.2.2` or `3.3.0`, but not `4.0.0`.

 Whe you run `npm install` it will attempt to resolve and install compatible version of all dependencies including dependencies of dependencies.

-The exact dependencies and all versions are stored in `package-lock.json`.
+The resolved dependencies and exact versions are stored in `package-lock.json`.

 Installing dependencies with `npm clean-install` will make sure only the exact versions of dependencies specified in `package-lock.json` is installed.